Chawiry/KaraokeParty/README.md

 # Karaoke Party

-Queued Karaoke from yt that basically runs with just one command Have the main screen show the web site and queue songs through phone with a qr code
+Queued Karaoke from yt that basically runs with just one command on windows and linux (macos should work with the linuxRun, not tested)
+Have the main screen show the web site and queue songs through phone with a qr code

 Features